EthicalML/fml-security/README.md

 In order to set up the environment correctly, you will have to follow the [SETUP.ipynb](SETUP.ipynb) Jupyter notebook.

-## 1 - Train Model & Deploy Artifact
+## 1 - Train Model and Deploy Artifact

 #### Install requirements for model